Hirebotics/urscript-tools/README.md

 - Mac OS X
 - Linux
-- Windows not supported at ths time
+- Windows is not supported at ths time

 ## Quick Start